Compositional Neural Textures: Related Work

-Texture interpolation, a global texture editing task, necessitates a representation that effectively disentangles local and global texture appearances.
-Bergmann et al. \cite{Bergmann:2017:LTM} introduce a periodic spatial GAN (PSGAN).
+Recent advancements in deep texture representations have yielded impressive results in various applications, including texture classification \cite{Zhai:2020:DSR,Xue:2018:DTM,Zhang:2017:TEN}, segmentation \cite{Minaee:2021:ISD,Li:2022:STN}, synthesis \cite{Gatys:2015:Texture,Zhou:2018:NST}, interpolation \cite{Yu:2019:TM,Bergmann:2017:LTM,Henzler:2020:LN3} and rectification \cite{Hao:2023:DHT}.
+In addition, recent large generative models \cite{Rombach:2022:HRI,Karras:2020:AII} have significantly enhanced image representation and generation capabilities in general.
+However, these representations, while engineered to encode a broad spectrum of appearance information, exhibit very limited or no disentanglement when applied to perception and uncontrolled synthesis tasks.
+This entanglement considerably limits their practical utility in texture editing tasks.
+Texture interpolation, a global texture editing task, necessitates a representation that effectively disentangles local and global texture appearances \new{\cite{Bergmann:2017:LTM,Yu:2019:TM,Henzler:2020:LN3}}. \note{ Bergmann et al. \cite{Bergmann:2017:LTM} introduce a periodic spatial GAN (PSGAN).
 PSGAN maps noise to a texture through noise dimensions that are disentangled into global, local, and spatially periodic components.
 Yu et al. \shortcite{Yu:2019:TM} develop an autoencoder to encode an image into a disentangled latent space.
 This space is divided into components that separately represent local and global aspects of texture appearance.
 Specifically, the local components of these representations encode the stochastic variations within a texture, while the global components capture the overall appearance.
 This separation makes these representations particularly effective for texture interpolation tasks.
 It facilitates the interpolation of the overall texture appearance, without compromising the inherent stochasticity within textures.
 Henzler et al. \shortcite{Henzler:2020:LN3} model stochastic textures using noise fields and an MLP decoder.
 Similarity to \cite{Bergmann:2017:LTM,Yu:2019:TM}, this approach effectively disentangles local stochastic and global appearance components.
-It achieves this by encoding stochasticity with noise fields and the overall appearance with a global texture code.
-This disentanglement facilitates applications in texture interpolation.
-However, the level of disentanglement in the representations currently used for interpolation is still inadequate, limiting their extension to other applications across a diverse range of textures.
+It achieves this by encoding stochasticity with noise fields and the overall appearance with a global texture code. } \note{This disentanglement facilitates applications in texture interpolation.} However, the level of disentanglement in the representations currently used for interpolation is still inadequate, limiting their extension to other applications across a diverse range of textures.
+To address this shortfall and broaden the scope in texture editing, a more effectively disentangled representation is essential.
+We propose a compositional neural texture representation by modeling textures as neural textons in a deep latent space with disentangled structure and appearance.
+The proposed compositional representation is applicable to a number of texture editing applications and a wide variety of textures.